23 Notable alumni of

 -

-Everette Joseph is an American atmospheric scientist who serves as the director of the National Center for Atmospheric Research in Boulder, Colorado.
+Everette Joseph is an American atmospheric scientist who has served as the director of the National Center for Atmospheric Research in Boulder, Colorado since 2019.